medialab/minet/docs/cli.md

                                 (i.e. non-200) http requests.
   --max-redirects MAX_REDIRECTS
                                 Maximum number of redirections to follow before breaking.
-Defaults to 10.
+Defaults to `10`.
   --only-html                   Only download urls if they are not unambiguously
                                 not html (e.g. if the url has the .pdf or .jpg extension etc.).
 Then, if the url was downloaded, it will only be written on disk if the http body actually looks like html.
   -O, --output-dir OUTPUT_DIR   Directory where the fetched files will be
                                 written.
-Defaults to "downloaded".
+Defaults to `downloaded`.
   -X, --request METHOD          The http method to use.
 Will default to GET.
+                                Defaults to `GET`.
   -D, --dont-save               Use not to write any downloaded file on disk.
   --standardize-encoding        Whether to systematically convert retrieved text
                                 to UTF-8.
   -t, --threads THREADS         Number of threads to use.
-Defaults to 25.
+Defaults to `25`.
   --throttle THROTTLE           Time to wait - in seconds - between 2 calls to
                                 the same domain.
-Defaults to 0.2.
+Defaults to `0.2`.
   --timeout TIMEOUT             Maximum time - in seconds - to spend for each
                                 request before triggering a timeout.
 Defaults to ~30s.